raaftech/elasticsearch/README.md

 OpenShift v3 and later are based on Kubernetes.
 OpenShift adds a ton of nice features related to image building and versioning, authentication and isolation and definitely worth to check out.
 You can read more about OpenShift on the [okd.io](https://okd.io/) site.

-OpenShift tries to keep its Kubernetes related parts as compatible as feasibly possible and so you can run this cluster setup on your OpenShift environment by issuing an `oc login` and simply replacing the `kubectl` command above with `oc`.
+OpenShift tries to keep its Kubernetes related parts as compatible as feasibly possible and so you can run this cluster setup on your OpenShift environment by issuing an `oc login` and simply replacing the `kubectl` part of the commands above with `oc`, for examle: `oc create -f service-es-transport.yaml`, etc.

 <a id="envargs">